alpgarcia/barbated/src/docs/card-system.md

 Barcode size: 40mm x 10mm

+**Application Note:** For the purpose of this application, the front layout of all card types (Warrior, Item, etc.) will be unified to use the Warrior card front specifications.
+Specifically, the dimensions will be: Top row: 12mm, Image: 37mm, and Bottom row: 10mm.
+This is a deviation from the original physical cards which had slight variations between types.

+Similarly, the back layout of all card types will be unified to use the Item card back specifications: Top row: 14mm, Description area: 32mm, and Bottom row (barcode area): 13mm.

+The barcode height is also increased to take advantage of the space available on the card.

 **Warrior cards front**:
-Top title row (card type aligned on the top right corner, below that appears "> Insert", being '>' a filled triangle and aligned to the type): 12mm
+Top title row (title aligned to the left, card type aligned on the top right corner, below that appears "> Insert", being '>' a filled triangle and aligned to the type): 12mm
 Image: 37mm
 Bottom row: 10mm
+Bottom row: the text "HP <number of points>" where <number of points> is the HP value the card provides, aligned to the left): 10mm

 **Warrior cards back**:
 Top row (Barcode Battler logo and name): 15mm